 Take Frequent Breaks

 If you’re sitting at a desk for 8-9 hours per day, taking frequent breaks is crazy important.
 At the very least, get up once in awhile to do a lap around the office.
 If you can manage it, take even longer breaks and get a good walk in.
-While the weather is nice, a coworker and I have been using our lunch hour every day to walk around the block for half an hour.
+While the weather is nice, a coworker and I use our lunch hour every day to walk around the block for half an hour.
 I love knowing that even if I skip my workout that evening, I still did something active.
 Plus, I always return to my desk totally refreshed and even more productive.

 Watch What You Eat

 If you’re sitting at a desk all day with very little physical activity, the last thing you need is to eat foods that are going to make you even more sluggish.
 I try to avoid anything too heavy, or large meals in general.
 I also try to stay away from desserts or too many carbs.
 For lunch, I usually bring a wrap or salad with tuna, beans, or some sort of deli meat.
-My snacks are usually string cheese, Kind Bars, fruits, and veggies.
+My snacks are usually string cheese, fruits, and veggies.

 You Might Also Like: Natural Ways to Boost Your Energy

 Work Out at Your Desk